krachtstefan/wavefront-obj/README.md

 	f 3 7 6 4
 	f 5 1 4 6

 or save it as a file.
 You can open .obj files with most 3d programs like blender or some newer Photoshop versions as well.
-Most online 3d

 	cube.save "my_awesome_cube.obj"